Jahfry/Miscellaneous/proxmoxVE/README.md

-# Proxmox VE 7.1 NAS and Gaming VMs - README
+# Proxmox VE NAS and Gaming VMs - README

 ***NOTE: files still in progress ... don't use this ... probably don't even read it yet***

 ## Background:

-I'm using Proxmox VE 7.1 to then run multiple VMs and containers.
+I'm using Proxmox VE to run multiple VMs and containers.
 These files *should* be a log of everything I did to get my system configured.

+### Proxmox VE versions tested:

+* 7.1 ... guide was originally started
+* ~~7.2~~ ... not yet tested, watching a couple of issues before moving to it

 * *These pages are detailed, geared more towards documentation vs quick start.*
 * I have tested these directions multiple times on fresh installs **on my own system**, *but they can't include every detail for* ***your system***.
 Adding extra information to help you figure out workarounds.